Two weeks in New Zealand North Island is the perfect amount of time to explore.

 - Drive back to Auckland from Wellington.
 If you take this route, consider adding another day or so to get back.
 Otherwise, it’s a 650 kilometers (404 miles) drive and will take 8 hours without breaks.
 That is a lot of driving in one day!

 - Drive to NZ’s South Island and continue with the road trip.
 Read more on what to do in South Island here.
+Consider visiting Christchurch on your road trip.

 Frequently Asked Questions